nerves-hub/nerves_key/README.md

 NervesKey.provision_aux_certificates(i2c, signer_cert, signer_key)
 ```

+## Settings

+The NervesKey has bytes left over for storing a few settings.
+The
+`NervesKey.put_settings/2` and `NervesKey.get_settings/1` APIs let you store and
+retrieve a map.
+Since the storage is limited and relatively slow, this is
+intended for settings that rarely change or may be tightly coupled with
+certificates already being stored in the NervesKey.

+Internally, `NervesKey` calls `:erlang.term_to_binary` to convert the map to raw
+bytes and then it spreads it across ATECC508A slots for storage.
+This means that
+the keys used in the map take up space too.

 ## Support

 If you run into problems, please help us improve this project by filing an